Skip to main content

 Understanding the Legal and Biological Landscape

-The Act serves as a foundational protection, prohibiting discrimination against individuals with disabilities.
+The Americans with Disabilities Act serves as a foundational protection, prohibiting discrimination against individuals with disabilities.
 In the context of wellness, a “disability” is a broad term that includes physiological conditions affecting major life activities, which certainly encompasses the profound influence of the endocrine system on daily function.
 An employer offering a wellness program must ensure it is reasonably designed to promote health and prevent disease.
 This design must be inherently flexible.

-A program that exclusively rewards weight loss, for instance, fails to account for an individual on a protocol where the goal is an increase in muscle mass and a decrease in fat mass, a process that might lead to a stable or even increased body weight.
+A program that exclusively rewards weight loss, for instance, fails to account for an individual on a hormone optimization protocol where the goal is an increase in muscle mass and a decrease in fat mass, a process that might lead to a stable or even increased body weight.

 The program must look beyond simplistic metrics and accommodate the true biological objectives of the participant.
 The core of this obligation is the provision of “reasonable accommodations,” a term that signifies the employer’s duty to make thoughtful adjustments that permit an employee with a medical condition to participate fully and equally.